 - Represented a client charged with his third breach of a restraining order (which activates mandatory imprisonment provisions), and was able to successfully negotiate with the prosecution for the discontinuance of one of the charges, thereby avoiding the mandatory imprisonment provisions.
 Our client instead received a fine, and – after a persuasive plea in mitigation – had his conviction declared as spent for the second time, and for the same type of offence.

-HOW CAN OUR CRIMINAL LAWYERS HELP?
+HOW CAN OUR FAMILY AND CRIMINAL LAWYERS HELP?